How to Make a Coronavirus Vaccine

-Each cell engulfs the virus by surrounding it with its fatty membrane.
+The host cell engulfs the virus by surrounding it with its fatty membrane.
 Imagine dipping a chicken nugget into BBQ sauce until it's fully submerged.
 That has nothing to do with this, I just thought it would be a nice thing to imagine.
-Now the membrane-bound virus is now inside the host cell.
-It injects its genetic material (its RNA) into the cell.

 "No sex?!" you cry, aghast.

-This viral replication occurs at scale until the cell is positively brimming with an army of millions.
-The host cell has no chance.
+Typically, though, the coronavirus is cloned at scale until the host cell is brimming with an army of new viral offspring.
 Eventually it bursts and dies, having fulfilled its ugly destiny.

-The swarm goes on to infect more cells, scaling up the rate of infection exponentially.
-All of this takes place during the ~5 day incubation period, where infected people are contagious but not symptomatic.
+The swarm goes on to infect more cells, and the rate of infection scales exponentially.
+Welcome to the incubation period.

 *Awards issued by myself—to myself.